-If you want to back up independent disks and RDMs in physical compatibility mode, do one of the following, depending on your business process:
+If you want to back up RDMs in physical compatibility mode, do one of the following, depending on your business process:

-• To back up independent disks and RDMs while the machine in the online state, install Agent for Windows or Agent for Linux in the guest operating system.

-An Acronis Backup Advanced license (p.
-7) assigned to the host enables you to install agents in an unlimited number of guest systems.

-For more information about how to install the agent, see the installation documentation.

-After you install the agent and add the machine to the management server, the machine appears under Machines with agents in the All machines with agents group.
+- To back up RDMs while the machine in the online state, install Agent for Windows or Agent for Linux in the guest operating system. - An Acronis Backup Advanced license (p.
+7) assigned to the host enables you to install agents in an unlimited number of guest systems. - For more information about how to install the agent, see the installation documentation. - After you install the agent and add the machine to the management server, the machine appears under Machines with agents in the All machines with agents group.
 When creating a backup plan, select the machine here rather than under Virtual machines.
-Or, you can connect the console to the machine directly as to a physical machine.

-You might want to use a different backup strategy for independent disks or RDMs in physical compatibility mode.
+Or, you can connect the console to the machine directly as to a physical machine. - You might want to use a different backup strategy for RDMs in physical compatibility mode.
 For example, if these disks contain frequently changing databases, you can back them up more often than the operating system, or use different settings for them.
-In this case, create a separate backup plan for these disks.

-• To back up independent disks and RDMs on a machine that regularly goes offline, use Agent for VMware and schedule the backup for these offline hours.

-Please make sure that the backup is completed within the offline hours.
+In this case, create a separate backup plan for these disks. - To back up RDMs on a machine that regularly goes offline, use Agent for VMware and schedule the backup for these offline hours. - Please make sure that the backup is completed within the offline hours.
 VMware vSphere will not be able to power on the machine while the backup is in progress.
-This is because the independent disks and RDMs in physical compatibility mode are locked by Agent for VMware during backup.
+This is because the RDMs in physical compatibility mode are locked by Agent for VMware during backup.